stoned-ape/big_integer/README.md

 	bigint x=37;

-If you integer is to large, you can use the string constuctor:
+If your integer is to large, you can use the string constuctor:

 	bigint x=(string)"37873892982891988917116";